StrangeBeeCorp/docs/docs/thehive/setup/configuration/database.md

         !!!
 Warning
             In this configuration, all TheHive nodes should have the same configuration.

-            Elasticsearch configuration should use the default value for `script.allowed_types`, or contain the following configuration line:
+            Elasticsearch configuration should use the default value for `script.allowed_types`, or contain the following configuration line =

             ```yaml
             script.allowed_types: inline,stored